junxit/us-congress-bills-114/bill.md

 # H.R.
 208

-> To require the Administrator of the Small Business Administration to establish a program to make loans to certain businesses, homeowners, and renters affected by Superstorm Sandy.
+> To improve the disaster assistance programs of the Small Business Administration.

 ## § 1.
 Short title